lizdolgova/diy-location-tracker/README.md

 # diy-location-tracker

-Open hardware and software for building your own location tracker.
-Covers everything from hardware assembly and firmware to cloud integration and data visualization.
+Open-source project for building your own GPS/location tracker from scratch—covering hardware, firmware, cloud, and software.

+**Goals:**
+- Help anyone create a working, privacy-focused location tracker
+- Share all design files, code, and testing notes openly
+- Document the whole process, from breadboard to app

+**Status:** Early prototyping

+---

+Feedback, suggestions, and collaboration are welcome!